Erottaja 2

 The biggest changes inside the outer walls

-While the biggest changes have taken place inside the building, the fact that the ground floor is designed as a service, business and restaurant space will be a major functional change.
+While the biggest changes took place inside the building, the fact that the ground floor was designed as a service, business and restaurant space was a major functional change.
 This enlivens and adds to the urban culture.
-The original entrance to the neo-Renaissance section, on the Uudenmaa road side, will be restored to be used as a restaurant entrance.
+The original entrance to the neo-Renaissance section, on the Uudenmaa road side, was restored to be used as a restaurant entrance.
 The facades of the Art Nouveau section were painted in a lighter shade.
 The design of the new shade was aided by the original engraved façade drawings found in the archives.
-Otherwise, the facades with their sculptures and decorations will be kept entirely unchanged.
+Otherwise, the facades with their sculptures and decorations were kept entirely unchanged.

 The partition walls built indoors over the decades have been removed.
 In addition, new openings have been made in some of the original walls to increase functionality.
 New washroom spaces and technology shafts have been built in the spaces on the courtyard side, while the most valuable hall spaces and sets of spaces facing the street have been kept unchanged.
 In order to improve accessibility and functionality, two new elevators have been installed in the building; access through the courtyard.
 Terraces for restaurants have also been designed for the courtyard.